stefanomarra/pebble-watchface-boilerplate/README.md

 # Pebble Watchface Boilderplate #

-This is a simple boilerplate to help you get up and running you Pebble Watchface project
+A simple boilerplate to help you get up and running you Pebble Watchface project

+### Available Layers ###

+Following layers are handled in setup functions:

+* Time Layer
+* Date Layer
+* Battery Layer
+* Connection Layer (Bluetooth)